gordscafé

 Robert Lowell did take part in civil rights marches & was active in the anti-war movement in the US during the Vietnam War.
 He also was imprisoned during the Second World War as a conscientious objector so he was not just some academic viewing all of this from his armchair.

-The movie GLORY, which is a great film, is about this all-black brigade & Colonel Shaw & how they were treated by those in positions of power & how they were viewed by the white populace &m the white Union soldiers.
 In the movie version we discover that the creation of the brigade is meant more as a propaganda tool & is merely for appearances sake.
 But Colonel Shaw takes his command seriously & is constantly fighting to get better equipment & even clothing ,blankets & boots etc. for his soldiers.
-No one in the military or in Washington expects that these black men can or should be trained as regular fighting soldiers.
-At first there is resistance to giving these black soldiers rifles & ammunition.
-But Colonel Shaw & his men are determined to prove them wrong as it were.

 Anyway the poem is a good example of how poetry changed since the time of 19th century American poets such as Henry David Thoreau & Ralph Waldo Emerson or Emily Dickinson or even Walt Whitman.
 Whitman at times sounds so optimistic & somewhat naive.
 Whereas Lowell's poem seems filled with resignation & despair; that the injustices in our society continue even though we have this delusion of progress which has more to do with machines & things like TV & airplanes,automobiles, space flight & Atomic Bombs rather than the overall improvement of society.